araujoarthur/araujoarthur/README.md

 <br/>

-## Languages I'm actively learning and using
+## I do not date any language, but here are some I'm familiar with
 <div align="center">
 <img src="./assets/_new/clang.png" alt="C Language">
 <img src="./assets/_new/cpp.png" alt="C++ Language">